-Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities for the year ending 31 March 2021 is included in the following notes:
+Information about assumptions and estimation uncertainties that have a significant risk of resulting in a material adjustment to the carrying amounts of assets and liabilities within the year ending 31 March 2022 is included in the following notes:

-- Note 10 goodwill impairment test: key assumptions underlying recoverable amounts. - Note 14 biological assets: determining the fair value of biological assets on the basis of significant unobservable inputs. - Note 21 measurement of defined benefit obligations: key actuarial assumptions. - Note 30 recognition of deferred tax assets: availability of future taxable profit against which deductible temporary differences and tax losses carried forward can be utilised. - Note 37.3 measurement of ECL allowance for trade receivables and contract assets: key assumptions in determining the weighted-average loss rate.
+- Note 9 goodwill impairment test: key assumptions underlying recoverable amounts. - Note 13 biological assets: determining the fair value of biological assets on the basis of significant unobservable inputs. - Note 20 measurement of defined benefit obligations: key actuarial assumptions. - Note 37.3 measurement of ECL allowance for trade receivables and contract assets: key assumptions in determining the weighted-average loss rate.